alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Getting team charter to a more finished state
   * MS: Really great to see you, HM and MOG are working so well.
 Looking forward to seeing these documents online.
 * Start planning expert panel meeting
-  * MS: Consider thinking about the ever series with the members.
+  * MS: Consider thinking about the event series with the members.

 #### Where do you need help?